 702/794-3939

-Situated just behind the family-friendly Circus Circus Hotel (and accessible via a “green zone” for minors across the voluminous Casino), the five-acre Adventuredome indoor theme park is a good place to bring kids to let them burn off a little energy.
+The five-acre Adventuredome indoor theme park is a good place to bring kids to let them burn off a little energy.
 It’s clean and air-conditioned, with seating beside most of the 25 rides making it popular with local grandparents, too.
 (Note that kids under 33″ in height can ride three attractions free with paying adults.)
-The small indoor theme park has several rollercoasters, toddler-friendly rides, face painters and balloon blowers, motion simulators, the wild “el Loco” coaster and Hot Shots Laser Tag for teens, food vendors and roaming clowns.
+The small indoor theme park has several rollercoasters, toddler-friendly rides, face painters and balloon blowers.
+Teens will like the motion simulators, wild “el Loco” coaster, Hot Shots Laser Tag, food vendors and roaming clowns.
 There’s no admission fee, clown shows are free, and ride tickets begin at $19.95 for an all-you-can-ride Junior Wristband.
+For summer 2025, look for a new Splash Zone with two swimming pools, relaxing whirlpools and a 50-foot waterslide tower with three slides.
+Little ones will love the all-ages water playground, waterfalls, water cannons and splash buckets.
+Find the fun behind the Circus Circus Hotel, accessible via a “green zone” for minors crossing the voluminous Casino.

 Palazzo Atrium and Venetian Shops